RagnarokResearchLab/ragnarokresearchlab.github.io/docs/rendering/scene-lighting.md

 ## Vertex Fogging Stage

-Adds a basic color grading effect to any scene that uses the effect - if there's no fog this is effectively a NOOP.
+Applies a basic color grading effect to any scene that's configured to use fog.
+If there's no fog, this is effectively a NOOP.

 ### Fog Parameters